justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 > Our last helper method in our example does most of the work in processing, so we can more easily call it from the `getCommerceShippingOptions` method.
 First, after initializing a list to use for our finalized options, we use our `_getCommerceShippingFixedOptions` helper method to get our initial list of shipping options.
 Then, for each option, we either skip it (if the option is address restricted), add it with a price of zero (if shipping should be free), or add it normally at the end of the loop.
 We use a [CommerceShippingHelper](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceShippingHelperImpl.java) to more easily determine if the order should be free.
 >
-> In our simple example, we also add an extra, custom step at the end of the loop to multiply the amount for normally charged shipping options by a discounted rate.
+> In our example, we also add an extra step at the end of the loop to multiply the amount for normally charged shipping options by a discounted rate.

 ```java
 @Override